HDVinnie/Antelope/README.md

 ###Code Style

-Antelope tries to adhere to [Google's Python Code Style](https://google.github.io/styleguide/pyguide.html).
+Antelope tries to adhere to [Django's Code Style](https://docs.djangoproject.com/en/1.8/internals/contributing/writing-code/coding-style/``).
 Please follow this style when submitting pull requests.
 Likewise if you see any code in the repo which does not conform to those guidelines, please submit a fix.